BSyntax/sliikandco/README.md

 **Sliik & Co.** — Developed and designed by Muzuvukile Nqwiliso.
 A vision-driven e-commerce experience built to blend technology and style.

----

-Would you like me to tailor it slightly toward a *fashion brand identity* (more brand tone, less technical) or keep it **developer-focused** like this?